slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 ### On ambition

 <!--
--- on motivation?
 - The ultimate question: Do you want you son/daughter to date someone like you?
-- everything wants you when you want nothing
 - If you’re not trying to make money, what are you even doing?
 -->